meerkat-manor/PeterDocs/README.md

 Use the script to create an encrypted archive of the source folder and its contents, then transfer the archive file to your target, where the content are unpacked using the decryption key.
-After archive contents are restored you can execute the reconcile function to veriy that the contents are transferred, unaltered.
+After archive contents are restored you can execute the reconcile function to verify that the contents are transferred, unaltered.

 See [Quick Start](QuickStart.md) if you are ready to start and don't need the details.